For this blog, I hand over the baton to Mark (@mullionvagrant) as he plans for his trip up north to tackle The Outer Hebridean Way.

 Emergency/Navigation/Health/First Aid

 Health wise, I will be taking a range of products to cope with midges and ticks!
-I found that on my Arran Coastal Way hike that Smidge was a great range of products to take.
+I found that on my Arran Coastal Way hike that Smidge had a great range of products to take.
 I take a tick remover, Smidge Spray, a Smidge headnet and some sterile wipes.

 MIDGES WATCH OUT!